 Today on this Easter morning Per Hansa’s sowing of the gleaming seeds of wheat reminds me of Paul’s great chapter on the resurrection.
 We read a portion of it in the second lesson this morning: I Corinthians 15.
 Inspiring stuff that I encourage you to visit or revisit in the Easter season.
 Well, eventually, past our reading, Paul gets down to speaking of wheat and of other seeds:

-But some will ask, “How are the dead raised?
+check these guys out But some will ask, “How are the dead raised?
 With what kind of body do they come?”
 Fool!
 What you sow does not come to life unless it dies.
 And as for what you sow, you do not sow the body that is to be, but a bare seed, perhaps of wheat or of some other grain.
 But God gives it a body as he has chosen and to each kind of seed its own body.